Fholange/pg5100-Enterprise-1-Exam/readme.md

 I have done requirements R1, R2, R3  partially r4 and did not add any extra features(R5)

-You start the local server by running LocalApplicationRunner in the fronteds test folder. and you can access it on localhost:8080.
+You start the local server by running LocalApplicationRunner in the fronteds test folder(frontend/src/test/java/no/kristiania), and you can access it on localhost:8080.